 - Logo Joke: The studio is famous for its various vanity plates featuring the Minions engaging in some kind of humorous activity.

-- Noodle People: A lot of their characters tend to be pretty skinny.
+- Noodle People: A lot of the characters in the studio's films tend to be pretty skinny.

 - Running Gag: Expect disco to pop up somewhere in their movies.